 COMPOSITION AND STRUCTURE OF THE GROUP

-On 31 December 2015, Banca Sistema Group is composed by the Parent Company, Banca Sistema S.p.A., and Specialty Finance Trust Holding Limited, a company incorporated under U.K. law and fully controlled by the Bank.
+On 31 December 2015, the Banca Sistema Group comprised the Parent Company, Banca Sistema S.p.A., and Specialty Finance Trust Holding Limited, a company incorporated under U.K. law and fully controlled by the Bank.